-Creating an Analog Filter in Ladder Logic
+Filter in Ladder Logic

-A similar algorithm can be built in your ladder program.
+Creating an Analog A similar algorithm can be built in your ladder program.
 Your analog inputs can be filtered effectively using either method.
 The following programming example describes the ladder logic you will need.
 Be sure to change the example memory locations to those that fit your application.

-Filtering can induce a 1 part in 1000 error in your output because of "rounding."
-If your process cannot tolerate a 1 part in 1000 error, do not use filtering.
+Filtering can induce a 1 part in 1000 error in your output because of "rounding".
 Because of the rounding error, you should not use zero or full scale as alarm points.
 Additionally, the smaller the filter constant the greater the smoothing effect, but the slower the response time.
-Be sure a slower response is acceptable in controlling your process.
+Be certain that a slower response is acceptable in controlling your process.

-Use the DirectSOFT 5 Filter Intelligent Box Instruction

-For those who are using DirectSOFT 5, you have the opportunity to use Intelligent Box (IBox) instruction IB-402, Filter Over Time in Binary (decimal).
-This IBox will perform a first-order filter on the Raw Data on a defined time interval.
+Use the DirectSOFT 5 Filter Intelligent Box Instruction For those who are using DirectSOFT 5, you have the opportunity to use the Analog Helper Intelligent Boxes (IBox) instructions.
+Following is one example which is available.
+IBox instruction IB-402, Filter Over Time in Binary (decimal) will perform a first-order filter on the Raw Data on a defined time interval.
 The equation is,

-New = Old + [(Raw - Old) / FDC] where
+New = Old + [(Raw - Old)/FDC] where,

-- New =New Filtered Value
+New = New Filtered Value

-- Old = Old Filtered Value
+Old = Old Filered Value

-- FDC = Filter Divisor Constant
+FDC = Filter Divisor Constant

-- Raw = Raw Data
+Raw = Raw Data